Jack Mercer: Popeye the Sailor

-He was also regularly cast with Pinto Colvig (who voiced as Gabby from the Gabby film series).
-Mercer also wrote hundreds of scripts for various cartoon series, including a number of Popeye episodes, animated cartoons produced for Paramount Pictures, Deputy Dawg, and Milton the Monster.
+In addition to his vocal talents, Mercer was also a prolific comedy writer.
+He wrote hundreds of scripts for various cartoon series at Paramount, including a number of Popeye episodes, as well as for television's Deputy Dawg and Milton the Monster.

-Mercer appeared as himself on a 1973 episode of To Tell the Truth, receiving one of four possible votes.
+Jack Mercer appeared as himself on a 1973 episode of To Tell the Truth, receiving one of four possible votes.

 Personal life

 Mercer's first wife was Margie Hines, who provided the voice of Olive Oyl from 1939 to 1944.
-After divorcing Hines, he later married his second wife Virginia Caroll, and the couple remained married until Mercer's death in 1984.
+They were divorced in 1950.
+He later married Virginia Caroll, and the couple remained married until Mercer's death in 1984.

 Originally a resident of New York City, Mercer moved to Miami, Florida, when Fleischer Studios relocated there in 1938.
 After Famous Studios took over the Popeye cartoons, Mercer moved back to New York by early 1944.
 In the late 1970s he lived briefly in Los Angeles but moved back to New York City to live in Woodside, Queens.